OthelloPlusPlus/ft_irc/README.md

 The bulk of this program consists of classes.
 There are classes for the Server, Channels and the Clients.
 The Clients are derived for the abstract class AClient, from which the bots are also derived.
 Once a Bot or Client is added the IRC Server no longer differentiates between them.
 The Server has been structured so that new Bots can easily be implemented.
-They do require definitions for the following public functions.
+They do require definitions for the following public member functions.

 | Return | Public Member Function | Usage |
 | --- | --- | --- |